ibm-cloud-docs/openwhisk/runtimes.md

 ## Docker runtime
 {: #openwhisk_ref_docker}

 Docker actions run a user-supplied executable in a Docker container.
 You can include any compilation steps or dependencies by modifying your `Dockerfile`.
 You can specify a Docker image to use with your action code by specifying the `--docker` flag when you run the [`action create`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_create) command.
-When you create an action using a Docker image, your app runs in the public Docker image that you specify during action creation.
+When you create an action that uses a Docker image, your app runs in the public Docker image that you specify during action creation.

 {{site.data.keyword.openwhisk_short}} provides base images on Docker hub.
 You can use these images as-is when creating actions, or you can use them as a base image when writing your `Dockerfile`.
 You can see a list of the available runtimes images in the [Available images and runtimes](#runtimes_available) section.

-{{site.data.keyword.openwhisk_short}} actions can be creating using public images on from Docker Hub.
+{{site.data.keyword.openwhisk_short}} actions can be created by using public images on from Docker Hub.
 {: note}